ClassicalDude/pdfView-Freedraw/README.md

 Please consult the [ViewController.swift](pdfView%20Freedraw/ViewController.swift) file, which documents all of the options and best practices.
 If you plan to use this framework with SwiftUI, you can consult mikekllr's comment [here.](https://github.com/ClassicalDude/pdfView-Freedraw/issues/5#issuecomment-804695681)

+## Known Issues
+As of iOS14 and iPadOS14, PDFKit does not load saved curved annotation paths properly: all <code>addCurve</code> segments of the path are replaced with <code>addLine</code>.
+Note that while you are creating annotations everything is working well; the problem manifests when you open a previously-saved file with curved annotations. <code>PDFFreedrawGestureRecognizer</code> has a workaround in place, which stores a json string of the original path in the annotation's <code>"/Content"</code> key of its metadata dictionary, to be recovered automatically by the class' <code>PDFAnnotation.getAnnotationPath() function</code>.
+See the example [ViewController.swift](pdfView%20Freedraw/ViewController.swift) file for details.

 ## Credit
 The precise eraser for ink-type annotations is made possible by using the [ClippingBezier library](https://github.com/adamwulf/ClippingBezier) from Adam Wulf.